 Exfoliate Once Per Week

 A gentle exfoliant removes dead skin cells and revitalizes your skin's structure to promote effective healing.
-Adult acne often results from clogged pores, so start an exfoliation routine to open your pores and allow them to breathe.
-Consider using an exfoliant scrub with vitamin C, which helps your skin recover from blemishes, such as acne scars, and sun exposure damage.
+Breakouts often results from clogged pores, so start an exfoliation routine to open your pores and allow them to breathe.
+Consider using an exfoliant scrub with vitamin C, which helps your skin recover from blemishes, such as blemishes, and sun exposure damage.

 After you exfoliate, apply moisturizer to keep your skin soft and hydrated.
 Since exfoliants can dry out skin, you don't want to leave your pores unprotected.
-Some people believe that moisturizers encourage acne, but as long as you choose a light, oil-free product, you'll enjoy healthier skin without promoting acne.
+Some people believe that moisturizers encourage breakouts, but as long as you choose a light, oil-free product, you'll enjoy healthier skin without promoting blackheads.

 Wash Your Face Twice